-- Programs funded must be cost effective and have a proven record of success (not tested as part of this compliance examination). - Investment fund is subject to oversight by a citizen committee. - Investment fund is subject to annual compliance audits (examinations). - Administrative costs cannot exceed 5% of cumulative tax revenues.
+- Programs funded must be cost effective and have a proven record of success (not tested as part of this examination). - Portland Children's Levy is subject to oversight by a citizen committee (not tested as part of this examination). - Portland Children's Levy is subject to annual compliance audits (examinations). - Administrative costs cannot exceed 5% of cumulative tax revenues (including interest).

-2. PROCEDURES PERFORMED AND FINDINGS
+2. PROCEDURES PERFORMED AND RESULTS OF COMPLIANCE TESTING

 - a.
 We gained an understanding of the organizational philosophy, objectives and policies for operating PCL, as well as significant regulatory and accounting matters. - b.
-We reviewed governing and other key documents including the ballot language, requests for investment (grants), grant agreements, and external contracts.

-c.
-Administrative Expenses - Overview
+We reviewed governing and other key documents including the ballot language, requests for investment (grants), grant agreements, Portland's Comprehensive Annual Financial Report (CAFR) and external contracts. - c.
+Administrative Expenses Overview